 Since 1997, the Law Office of Doug Goyen has represented Texans needing a Dallas uninsured motorist lawyer.
-In Attorney Goyen’s auto accident injury cases, we have settled thousands of cases and recovered millions of dollars for our clients.
+In Attorney Goyen’s practice as an auto accident attorney in Dallas, we have settled thousands of cases and recovered millions of dollars for our clients.

 •Are you concerned about how your medical bills will be paid?

 •Are you concerned that you won’t be able to afford the medical treatment you require for your injury?